VonStroheim/vshf-config-manager/README.md

 Each setting must have its Observer (that implements ObserverInterface).

-An observer can handle one or more settings in the same context.
+An observer can handle one or more settings.

 To register an Observer: